Kira Toussaint

-Kira Marije Toussaint (born 22 May 1994) is a Dutch competitive swimmer who specialises in backstroke.
+Kira Marije Toussaint (born 22 May 1994) is a retired Dutch competitive swimmer who specialises in backstroke.
 She is the former world record holder in the short course 50 metre backstroke and the Dutch record holder in the long course 50 metre backstroke and 100 metre backstroke, and the short course 50 metre, 100 metre, and 200 metre backstroke.
 She also holds the European record in the long course and short course 50 metre backstroke.
 At the 2021 FINA Swimming World Cup, Toussaint placed second overall for a competitor of any gender in terms of total points scored and earned 11 gold medals.

 Career

 2012 European Short Course Championships

 In the semifinals of the 2012 European Short Course Championships in Chartres, France, she broke the Dutch record in the 100 meter backstroke (short course) with a time of 57.16 s.
 She finished 4th in the final.

 2016 Summer Olympics

 Toussaint qualified for the 2016 Summer Olympics in Rio de Janeiro in the 100 meter backstroke.
 Her time of 1:00.25 exactly matched the Olympic Qualifying Time.
 She finished 18th in the heats and did not advance to the semifinals.